matloff/R-vs.-Python-for-Data-Science/README.md

 ## Learning curve

-*Huge win for R*.
+*Huge win for R.*

+This is of particular interest to me, as an educator.
+I've taught a number of subjects -- math, stat, CS and even English As a Second Language -- and have given intense thought to the learning process for many, many years.

 To even get started in Data Science with Python, one must learn a lot of material not in base Python, e.g., NumPy, Pandas and matplotlib.
+These libraries require a fair amount of computer systems sophistication.

 By contrast, matrix types and basic graphics are built-in to base R.  The novice can be doing simple data analyses within minutes.

 Python libraries can be tricky to configure, even for the systems-savvy, while most R packages run right out of the box.

-## Available libraries
+## Available libraries for Data Science

-*Call it a tie.*
+*Slight edge to R.*

 [CRAN](https://cran.r-project.org/) has over 14,000
 packages.
 [PyPI](https://pypi.org/) has over 183,000,